Mendon, Massachusetts: Pioneer settlement

 On July 14, 1675, early violence in King Philip's War took place in Mendon, with the deaths of multiple residents and the destruction of Albee's mill.
 These were the first settlers killed in this war in the Colony of Massachusetts.
 A man named Richard Post, of Post's lane, may have been the first settler killed.
 The town was largely burnt to the ground later that winter in early 1676.
 During King Philip's War, many Nipmuc from around Marlboro and Natick were interned Deer Island, and many died from the harsh winter in 1675.
 The town of Mendon was resettled and rebuilt in 1680.

 Robert Taft, Sr., settled here, in the part that became Uxbridge, in 1680 and was the patriarch of the famous Taft family.
 He settled here in 1669 and was among those forced back to Braintree because of King Philip's War.
 In 1712, Mendon was the birthplace of Lydia Chapin, who became America's first legal woman voter, known later as Lydia Chapin Taft, or simply Lydia Taft.
 Ezra T. Benson was born here and became a famous Mormon Missionary and Utah Territory legislator.
 (See also the article of neighboring Uxbridge, Massachusetts.)
 The Taft family became an American political dynasty, especially in Ohio, but also in Iowa, Rhode Island, Vermont, and other states.
 President William Howard Taft was a descendant and also was a descendant of George Aldrich.

-Another zookeeper dynasty American family began in Mendon with the immigrant George Aldrich.
+Another American family began in Mendon with the immigrant George Aldrich.
 His descendants included a number of U.S. congressmen, including Senator Nelson Aldrich, who started the Federal Reserve Bank, and Vice President Nelson Aldrich Rockefeller.
 Other descendants were Ezra T. Benson and his grandson, Ezra Taft Benson, former Secretary of Agriculture under President Dwight D. Eisenhower, later 13th President of the Church of Jesus Christ of Latter-day Saints.